Team-Irie/Restaurant-Reservation-System-Backend/README.md

 Before use
-    Ensure that a postgres database is prepared to connect to the application Ensure that a Yelp API key is prepared
+    Ensure that a postgres database is prepared to connect to the application
+        - this application utilizes postgresql 15 insure it is installed if you are testing locally Ensure that a Yelp API key is prepared

 Enter the information for the postgres db in application.properties